 authors: Bettye Stroud; Calvin Alexander Ramsey

 illustrator: John Holyfield

-Sitting on a bench waiting for his mother, Alex spies a mule chomping on greens in someone’s garden, and he can’t help but ask about it.""Ol Belle?” says Miz Pettway next to him.
+When Alex spies a mule chomping on greens in a nearby garden, he can’t help but ask about it.
+“Ol’ Belle?” says Miz Pettway.
 “She can have all the collards she wants.
 She’s earned it.”
-And so begins the tale of a simple mule in Gee’s Bend, Alabama, who played a singular part in the civil rights movement of the 1960s.
-When African-Americans in a poor community-- inspired by a visit from Dr. Martin Luther King, Jr.-- defied local authorities who were trying to stop them from registering to vote, many got around a long detour on mule-drawn wagons.
-Later, after Dr. King’s assassination, two mules from Gee’s Bend pulled the farm wagon bearing his casket through the streets of Atlanta.
-As Alex looks into the eyes of gentle Belle, he begins to understand a powerful time in history in a very personal way.
+And so begins the tale of an ordinary mule in Gee’s Bend, Alabama, that played a singular part in the civil rights movement of the 1960s.
+When African-Americans in a poor community — inspired by a visit from Dr. Martin Luther King Jr. — defied local authorities who were trying to stop them from registering to vote, many got around a long, imposed detour on mule-drawn wagons.
+As Alex looks into the eyes of gentle Belle, he begins to understand a significant time in history in a very personal way.